Header.jpg

 Project Info

-• Role: Lead UX Designer
+• Role: Product Designer, UX Researcher

-• Timeline: 1 year
+• Timeline: 1 year (running alongside other initiatives)

 Impact